Abelatnafu/PalBot/README.md

+all tokens and api keys are private!
+Get your own.
-!Private contains all the key files so its not uploaded This bot uses Wolframalpha API to answer some math questions
+This bot uses Wolframalpha API to answer some math questions.
+This bot also uses Google translate from any known human languge to any other know human language.